 Insurance

-These companies allow us to provide more affordable access to individual and family therapy services billed under specific medical codes for policy holders who choose to use their insurance benefits for these services.
-Below are the CPT codes for time based therapy services available for Hill Country Anxiety patient sessions through Headway and Alma:
+Below are the most commonly used CPT codes for time based therapy services available for Hill Country Anxiety patient sessions through Headway or Alma:

 • 90791 – Patient Diagnostic Session